 Antibiotics are a miracle of modern medicine.
 Unfortunately, experts are sounding the alarm that, unless we take action, they could stop working.

-Livestock producers are routinely giving antibiotics to animals to make them grow faster or help them survive crowded, stressful and unsanitary conditions.
+Livestock producers are routinely giving antibiotics to animals to help them survive crowded, stressful and unsanitary conditions.
 Overusing these drugs—in humans or animals—breeds bacteria resistant to antibiotics, threatening the future effectiveness of these medicines, and putting our health at risk.
-Every year, at least 2 million people get sick, and 23,000 die from antibiotic-resistant infections.
+Millions of people get sick, and one estimate says 160,000 die from antibiotic-resistant infections every year in the United States.

 Given the stakes, we shouldn’t allow even one large-scale farming operation to overuse antibiotics in this way.
-And yet approximately 70 percent of medically important antibiotics sold in the U.S. are intended for use in livestock and poultry.
+And yet nearly two thirds of medically important antibiotics sold in the U.S. are intended for use in meat production.